Imran4424/iOS-InterviewQuestions/Swift.md

 - **Tasks and Queues:** GCD is built on two main primitives:
   - Tasks: which are blocks of code to be executed.
-  - Queues: Which are where you submit these tasks.
+  - Queues: Which are where we submit these tasks.
 - **Dispatch Queues:** These are used to manage the execution of tasks.
   - Serial Queues: Execute one task at a time.
   - Concurrent Queues: Execute tasks in parallel, potentially finishing in any order.